In-Season Hockey Training

 You aren’t what you can do.
 You only are what you can effectively recover from.

-When mapping out your in-season hockey program design and periodization strategy to optimize performance and minimize decay, here are some quick and effective guidelines you can use right away.
+When mapping out your in-season hockey program design and periodization strategy to optimize performance and minimize decay, here are some quick and effective guidelines you can use immediately.

 The Top 10 In-Season Hockey Training Tips You Can Use Right Away